Liberty Township Zoning

 Driveways / Dry Hydrants / House Numbers

-Basil Joint Fire Department reviews plans for driveways to ensure design allows for access and egress of emergency vehicles.
-Works with land owners on establishment of dry hydrants on ponds.
+Basil Joint Fire Department works with land owners on establishment of dry hydrants on ponds.
 Makes available light-reflecting house numbers for mail boxes for a small fee to enable emergency responders to quickly find the house.
 (House numbers are assigned by the County Engineer’s Office, which also issues mailbox permits for addresses on county-maintained roads.)

 410 Washington St.